Rosario Mining Company: Bonanza

 On Jun 22, 1936 the NYHRMC signed a contract with the Government of Nicaragua to initiate a mining operation in the Pis Pis District of the Department of Zelaya.
 On September 11, 1936, the contract was transferred to Neptune Gold Mining Company.
 This contract included rights on an area 12 mi long and 2 mi wide.

 On January 14, 1938, it was decided to exercise the options.
 The properties and those acquired by purchase, were transferred to a new company, the Neptune Gold Mining Company, organized under the laws of the State of Delaware, with a capital stock of 20,000 shares of no par value.
 Its officers were: Harry A. Guess, President; William A. Prendergast, Vice-President; Forrest G. Hamrick, Vice-President; John C. Emison, Treasurer; Edwin C. Corson, Assistant Treasurer; George A. Brockington, Secretary; Howard L. Goodenough, Assistant Secretary.
 Its Directors were Harry A. Guess, William A. Prendergast, Forrest G. Hamrick, Clyde M. Spargo, and Richard F. Goodwin.

 On July 10, 1940, the contract with the Nicaraguan Government was extended up to July 23, 1946.
-On 1946 the contract was extended once more up to July 23, 1951.
+In 1946 the contract was extended once more up to July 23, 1951.
 Mariano Argüello Vargas, acted in representation of the Neptune Gold Mining Company.
 The contract established an annual fee of US$0.25 per hectare to be paid by the Company to the Nicaraguan Government.